-A photo sharing and blogging community for photographers
+A photo sharing and blogging community where photographers showcase their high resolution images

 In 2006, an online platform for photographers was founded that went by the name PhotoBlog.
 It was a popular photography community in its heyday.
 Ram Ya, the PhotoBlog founder, contacted us in 2016 and asked us to rewrite and optimize the backend of the project as it could no longer cope with its 100,000 registered users.
 During the process of this backend optimization, Ya surveyed PhotoBlog users and decided to redesign the website’s frontend as well.